NStefan002/speedtyper.nvim/README.md

         border = "rounded", -- "none" | "single" | "double" | "rounded" | "shadow" | "solid"
     },
-    language = "en", -- "en" | "sr" currently only only supports English and Serbian game_modes = { -- prefered settings for different game modes -- type until time expires
+    language = "en", -- "en" | "sr" currently only only supports English and Serbian custom_text_file = nil, -- provide a path to file that contains your custom text (if this is not nil, language option will be ignored) randomize = false, -- randomize words from custom_text_file game_modes = { -- prefered settings for different game modes -- type until time expires
         countdown = {